datanav/docs/terms.rst

 Subscription Fee.

-SESAM's Service availability targets, SLA penalties, and fixed maintenance periods are set out in *Description of the Services*.
+SESAM's Service availability targets, SLA penalties, and fixed maintenance periods are set out together with the description of the Services in question.

 SESAM may, from time to time, require additional maintenance periods beyond what is set out above, for example for major upgrades.
 Such